zy-wang-joe/INDE_577_Rice_University/README.md

 Programming language used in this repository is Python 3.

 The following topics have been covered in class:
--Supervised Learning
+- Supervised Learning
---K-Nearest Neighbors
+    - K-Nearest Neighbors
---Linear Regression
+    - Linear Regression
---Logistic Regression
+    - Logistic Regression
---Perceptron
+    - Perceptron
---Multilayer Neural Network Using Stochastic/Mini Batch Gradient Descent --Decision Tree
+    - Multilayer Neural Network Using Stochastic/Mini Batch Gradient Descent
+    - Decision Tree
---Ensemble Learning and Random Forest
+    - Ensemble Learning and Random Forest

--Unsupervised Learning
+- Unsupervised Learning
---Principal Component Analysis and K-Means --Optimization methods
+    - Principal Component Analysis and K-Means
+- Optimization methods
---Gradient Descent
+    - Gradient Descent
---Model Comparison
+- Model Comparison